Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 the transform.
 ```

-### Enabling and disabling Legacy, Local or Transform Service transforms.
+### Enabling and disabling Legacy, Local or Transform Service transforms

 Legacy, Local or Transform Service transforms can be enabled or disabled
 independently of each other and all 3 can be enabled at the same time.